 BidX1 is a digital property company that provides a digital platform where users across the globe can buy or sell property in the different markets we operate in - BidX1 has currently operations in Ireland, the United Kingdom, South Africa, Spain, and Cyprus.
 See BidX1.com for information regarding the property investment services we offer.

-- Why do you collect information about me?
-What information will you collect?
+2. What information will you collect?
+Why do you collect information about me?

-- Your identity & contact name, copies of ID (which may include your date of birth), PPS number (or foreign equivalent), online user identifiers (such as your log on details), IP addresses, cookie identifiers, email addresses and contact phone numbers.
+- Your identity & contact name, copies of ID (which may include your date of birth), PPS number (or foreign equivalent), online user identifiers (such as your login details), IP addresses, cookie identifiers, email addresses and contact phone numbers.

 - Bank account details, credit/debit card details, authorised signatory details, information relating to power of attorney arrangements.

 - Information you provide to us about others or others provide to us about you.
 An example relates to information concerning bidder and purchaser details for a property when somebody is registering to bid at an auction.
 Before you disclose information to us about another person, you need to be sure that you have their agreement to do so.